Among other things, the results so far include:

 In February 2019, the S.C.
 Arts Commission and Palmetto State Arts Education released ground-breaking findings from participation in the 2018 Gallup Student Poll.
 Students in arts-rich South Carolina schools:

 Though the Gallup Student Poll has surveyed 6 million children over 10 years, this was the first time it was used to look specifically at arts-rich schools.

-We’re seeing renewal fostered by our Art of Community: Rural S.C. program in six rural, Lowcountry counties: Allendale, Bamberg, Barnwell, Colleton, Hampton, and Jasper.
+We’re seeing renewal fostered by our The Art of Community: Rural SC program.
+What began in six rural, Lowcountry counties has spread to rural communities in 15 counties.
 Art of Community empowers new voices to take on old problems with creative approaches as they build new relationships, create pride of place, and inspire community building using arts and culture.
-This program is a national model for creative placemaking and was featured in a briefing in January at the National Press Club in Washington.
+This program is a national model for creative placemaking and was featured in a briefing in January 2018 at the National Press Club in Washington.